roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-07.md

+===

- ****** Kristen Finally Fucks Daddy Pt.
-07 ****** byNonStopFunGuy© Crystal was on fire, her pussy streaming with juices that coated the cucumber and my hand, and ran in drips down her asscheeks and thighs.
+Crystal was on fire, her pussy streaming with juices that coated the cucumber and my hand, and ran in drips down her asscheeks and thighs.
 The smell was divine, she was so fucking horny.
 I didn't have the leverage I had a few moments ago, so pushing the cuke into her cunt was not so easy; but I gripped it with the liquids all around it, twisting it around, sort of just pushing it in and not really pumping it.
 She was fucking close to cumming, the way she was screaming and gasping.
 The sight of her wet pink clitty made me go for it, and I leaned forward, tongue out, flicking across her clitoris while I was shoving the fat cucumber into her adoring vagina.
 Crystal really screamed at that, I felt her hand grab my nude ass to her side while her other hand pulled her knee far to the side, exposing her cunt more to me.
 I tasted her musky wet clitty, teasing it by flicking just the tip of my tongue over it, around and around, while her pussylips stretched to take the thick cucumber deeper into her pussy.
 I rammed the banana hard into my own cunt, going in a good four inches, feeling it provide a little relief to my cock-hungry twat.

  My friend thrashed with an orgasm, squeezing the cucumber so hard it started to slide out, I really had to grab it and keep it shoved into her cunt while she cried to the end of her climax.
 Squeezing the hard cucumber in her gushing pussy left her breathless, she almost choked, trying to regain her breaths, almost fearing her breathing had stopped forever.